► Sharp looks and a boost of tech

-This time around, the new VW Polo will have to contend with tougher competition than ever before – and it comes from both inside and outside the VW group.
-From outside, the new Polo will be released alongside an all-new Ford Fiesta, and the VW group’s similar-sized VW T-Roc crossover SUV will surely add to the pressure.
-So, can it hold its own against the new competition, and is it still going to sell like hotcakes?
+The new Volkswagen Polo has to contend with tougher competition than ever before – and it comes from both inside and outside the VW group.
+From outside, the new Polo faces an all-new Ford Fiesta, and the VW group’s similar-sized VW T-Roc crossover SUV is only more competition.
+So can the VW Polo it hold its own against the new challengers, or will it fail to keep pace?
 Read the full CAR magazine review to find out.

 VW has attempted a tricky balancing act here.
 On the one hand the new Polo is more grown-up than ever – the Mk6 is based on the (genuinely) ubiquitous MQB architecture, and thus benefits from an extended wheelbase (+92mm) and wider body (+69mm), which translates into increased interior space and a more mature driving experience.